 Series 2021

-THIS CERTIFIES THAT in exchange for the payment by [Investor Name] (the “Investor”, and together with all other Series 2021 Crowd SAFE holders, “Investors”) of $«=investment.amount» (the “Purchase Amount”) on or about «=date»], Jelli Finance Co., a Delaware corporation (the “Company”), hereby issues to the Investor the right to certain shares of the Company’s Capital Stock (defined below), subject to the terms set forth below.
+THIS CERTIFIES THAT in exchange for the payment by «=investor.name» (the “Investor”, and together with all other Series 2021 Crowd SAFE holders, “Investors”) of $«=investment.amount» (the “Purchase Amount”) on or about «=date»], Jelli Finance Co., a Delaware corporation (the “Company”), hereby issues to the Investor the right to certain shares of the Company’s Capital Stock (defined below), subject to the terms set forth below.

 The “Valuation Cap” is $8,000,000.